Status: Level 2

 Level 2

 Flows are less than 50 percent of their normal summer low flow and/or precipitation has been less than 60 per cent of average.
-The Ministry of the Environment and Climate Change will send letters to holders of Permits to Take Water to ask them to voluntarily reduce their consumption by 20 per cent.
+The Ministry of the Environment, Conservation and Parks will send letters to holders of Permits to Take Water to ask them to voluntarily reduce their consumption by 20 per cent.

 Level 3